influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withMode(mode)
 ```

-mode bits to use on this file, must be a value between 0 and 0777 set when loading input artifacts.
+"mode bits to use on this file, must be a value between 0 and 0777 set when loading input artifacts."

 ### fn spec.templateDefaults.data.source.artifactPaths.withName